sscott11895/Elections-College-Enrollment-Economy/README.md

 # Exploring Relationships Between Voter Turnout, College Enrollment, and the Economy

 ### Authors: Olivia Gunther, Sarah Lueling, & Sarah Scott
-### Created Autumn 2022 for Data and Programming for Public Policy II - Python Programming Final Project
+### Created Fall 2022 for Data and Programming for Public Policy II - Python Programming Final Project
+### Tools/packages used: Github, requests, BeautifulSoup, pandas, numpy, os, re, datetime, pandas_datareader.data, matplotlib, shiny, snscrape.modules.twitter, seaborn, nltk, json, statsmodels.formula.api

 Our project idea was inspired by the 2022 midterm elections and the current state of the U.S. economy.
 In summer and fall of 2022, against the backdrop of a looming recession,